effectsjs/effectsjs/packages/effects-runtime/readme.md

 Notice however that we were able to do something even more interesting when driving it manually: pass values _into_ the function.
 This provides three incredibly useful properties:

-1) Perform routines like a regular old function.
+1. Perform routines like a regular old function.
-2) Preserve the context that a generator was executed in.
+2. Preserve the context that a generator was executed in.
-3) Maintain the ability to halt the function -- without returning -- and resume "later" recieving new values.
+3. Maintain the ability to halt the function -- without returning -- and resume "later" receiving new values.

 ## Stack Frames

 Here's type signature for a virtual stack frame: